dncuadrado/802.11bn-Simulator/README.md

 4. **Running Simulations:**
    - **EDCA Simulation:** An instance of `MAPCsim` is configured and run with the simulation system set to `'EDCA'`.
-   - **CSR Simulations:** Additional instances of `MAPCsim` are configured for CSR with different schedulers:
+   - **MAPC Simulations:** Additional instances of `MAPCsim` are configured for CSR with different schedulers:
      - **MNP:** Maximum Number of Packets scheduler.
      - **OP:** Oldest Packet scheduler.
      - **TAT:** Traffic-Alignment Tracker scheduler (with configurable `alpha_` and `beta_` parameters).